sca-secretary/sca-handbook/05_history/05-03_agm-history.md

   - Opening Reception: Sunnylands
 - Friday:
   - New Member Meet & Greet
-  - Plenary Session: Form Follows Pleasure: Modern Architecture and the Palm Springs School, Alan Hess, architectural critic and author
+  - Plenary Session: _Form Follows Pleasure: Modern Architecture and the Palm Springs School_, Alan Hess, architectural critic and author
   - Sessions:
     - The Access Tightrope: Balancing Access with Privacy
     - Unleashing the Waters: Diversifying Access to Digital Resources on the Los Angeles Aqueduct